EastEnders cast: Who is joining, leaving and returning to the soap?

 Phil Mitchell (Steve McFadden)

 Good old Phil is back in Walford after a fleeting – but probably lovely – holiday in Portugal.
-But his return only spells bad news for Keanu Taylor, who also made his way back to the Square recently, too.
-Ben Mitchell called his dad when Keanu kidnapped Callum Highway from under his nose in a bid to torture his nemesis.
-Phil made a hasty return – just in time for the 35th anniversary – to give Keanu what-for.

-This may be an almighty spoiler, and it’s not officially confirmed, but Walters was spotted filming aboard the party boat of doom as a bearded, bloodied Keanu seemingly comes out of hiding as part of the soap’s 35th anniversary week.
-Mr Taylor’s fate has dominated storylines since Christmas Day when Ben Mitchell hired Martin Fowler to kill the man who got Phil Mitchell’s missus and daughter up the duff, but Keanu faked his death and is on the run.
-A handful of locals, including Sharon, Karen and Linda, know the truth, but if he does return it’s bound to cause a stir.
+But his return was bad news for everyone on board that boat party, particularly the briefly-returned Keanu Taylor, who was sent packing after their fight on deck just in time for the 35th anniversary.
+Phil and Ben’s final clash with Keanu caused the boat to crash setting off a devastating chain of events on the Thames…

 Honey Mitchell (Emma Barton)